AICoE/elyra-aidevsecops-tutorial/README.md

 Once the issue is closed by the bot, a tag is created in the GitHub project and a pipeline starts in order to build and push the image on the registry according to the requirements inserted in the [.aicoe.yaml](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/.aicoe-ci.yaml).

+Once the new tag is created, Tekton pipelines from the AICoE are triggered.

 ## Image available on quay

-Once the image has been created you can find it in your registry (e.g. Quay):
+Once the image has been created by the Tekton pipeline, you can find it in your registry (e.g. Quay):

 <div style="text-align:center">
 <img alt="Image on Registry" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/ImageRegistry.png">